 In the hall, having successfully managed a sound check, the students and their lecturers filed in, rather a lot of them.
 They were extremely kind and attentive (only two of them actually fell asleep), while I wittered on about things that I hoped made sense, and which no one directly contradicted, all the while being prompted and prodded into acts of self-revelation by the industrious Señor Fondebrider.
 Questions followed, of a most informed kind – the students were studying for degrees in either translation or English, and when it was over, I walked out into the warm sunshine with the sense that another challenge had been overcome, another milestone passed.

 After lunch, I took a walk in the nearby park – situated on a steep hill, named Santa Lucia – directly opposite my hotel.
 It was here that Pedro de Valdivia, the conquistador and founder of Santiago, first pitched camp.
 Today, however, it is filled with courting couples, dotted like coupling worms across the hillside, all of them kissing as though it were the national sport.
-For obvious I couldn’t take any photos: it would have been hard to justify as an act of research, but I have never witnessed such dedicated kissing; a wholesome, almost spiritual act of collective union; something like a Korean mass wedding, all entwined on the grass of the hill where Pedro de Valdivia once made camp with his 500 battle-weary conquistadores.
+For obvious reasons I couldn’t take any photos: it would have been hard to justify as an act of research, but I have never witnessed such dedicated kissing; a wholesome, almost spiritual act of collective union; something like a Korean mass wedding, all entwined on the grass of the hill where Pedro de Valdivia once made camp with his 500 battle-weary conquistadores.